TheGoodall/TandCs/TandCs.md

 # Travel Expenses:

-A charge of £0.45 per mile will be added to invoices to cover the costs of car travel incurred by the Lighting Designer in the performance of the Services.
+A charge of £0.45 per mile will be added to invoices to cover the costs of car travel incurred by the contractor in the performance of the Services.
 This rate applies to all motor travel related to the provision of the Services, irrespective of the type of vehicle used or the time of day or night at which the travel occurs.

 # Parking: